-- (d) whether the trees were in- - (i) an area of high nature conservation value; or - (ii) an area vulnerable to land degradation. - (3) In this section- - "area of high nature conservation value" means an area of high nature conservation value within the meaning of the Vegetation Management Act. - "area vulnerable to land degradation" means an area vulnerable to land degradation within the meaning of the Vegetation Management Act.
+- (d) whether the trees were in- - (i) an area of high nature conservation value; or - (ii) an area vulnerable to land degradation.

+- "area of high nature conservation value" means an area of high nature conservation value within the meaning of the Vegetation Management Act. - "area vulnerable to land degradation" means an area vulnerable to land degradation within the meaning of the Vegetation Management Act.